 Anyone with diabetes who is considering making significant changes to their diet should speak to a doctor, a certified diabetes educator, or a dietitian who can suggest dietary adjustments that result in weight gain but do not damage health.

 There are several strategies that people with diabetes can use for gaining weight healthfully.
 However, it is essential to consider the effect that any dietary changes might have on their diabetes and continue to keep their blood sugar under control.

 Keeping track of calorie intake

 To gain weight, people must consume more calories than they use.
-Although some reports state that it takes an increase of 500 calories each day to put on 1 pound of body weight per week, this is not true for everyone because people burn calories in different ways.
+Although some reports state that it takes an increase of

 Several apps and online calorie calculators are available that can help people estimate how many calories they need a day, according to their: